-Proposals solicited through this NRA will use a two step proposal process for which the Notices of Intent (NOI) take the form of a required Step-1 proposal.
-The following information supersedes that provided in the Guidebook for Proposers and provides additional direction consistent with the NASA FAR Supplement Provision.
+Proposals solicited through this NRA will use a 2-Step proposal process for which the Notices of Intent (NOI) take the form of a required Step-1 proposal.

 The NSPIRES system will guide proposers through submission of all required proposal information.
 Please note that the Proposal Summary, Business Data, Program Specific Data, and Proposal Team are required Cover Page Elements for a Step-1 proposal.
 The proposal summary should be between 100-300 words (4000 characters maximum) and understandable by the layman reader.
 Budgets should not be included with the Step-1 proposal.
 The project team is not considered binding for Step-1 and can be adjusted in an invited Step-2 proposal.
 Failure to include any of the key components may result in return of your Step-1 proposal without review.